Huila Farm: Our Story

 Huila Farm: Goals and Core Values

 Our goal is to provide convenient and consistent quality produce within the community of Volcano.
-We strive to live by the market gardener principals and utilize organic growing best practices.
-As a participant in the Go Farm Hawaii AgXcel program, Nick embarked on a 7-month farming journey working hard to better achieve this goal.
+We strive to live by the market gardener principals and utilize organic growing best practices on our small farm.

 In the United States Coast Guard Nick lived by the service core values; Honor, Respect, Devotion to Duty.